Qazi Athar Mubarakpuri

 Qazi Athar Mubarakpuri (7 May 1916 – 14 July 1996) was an Indian Sunni Islamic scholar, author and historian.
 He was honoured with the title of Muhsin-e-Hind by Pakistani scholars.

 Biography

 Mubarakpuri was born on 7 May 1916 in Mubarakpur, Azamgarh.
-He is part of the ethnic Rohilla community.
 He graduated in dars-e-nizami from Madrasa Ehya-ul-Uloom and moved to Madrasa Shahi, Moradabad to study ahadith.
 In Shahi, he studied Sahih Bukhari with Syed Fakhruddin Ahmad, Sahih Muslim with Ismail Sambhali, and Jami' al-Tirmidhi with Muhammad Miyan Deobandi.

 Mubarakpuri died on 14 July 1996.
 His funeral prayer was led by Abul Qasim Nomani.

 Literary works

 Mubarakpuri wrote books on the relation of Indians and Arabs.
 In this series his books include Arb-o-Hind Ahd-e-Risalat Mai, Khilafat-e-Rashida awr Hindustan, Khilafat Amwiyyah awr Hindustan, Khilafat Abbasiyah awr Hindustan and Hindustan mai Arbon ki hukumatein.